 Filled with unimaginable change caused by the pandemic, the manufacturing industry witnessed a perfect storm: a significant disruption in terms of business continuity, operational visibility, remote work, employee safety, and the list goes on.
 However, manufacturers have responded and are continually adapting as we all go through the recovery process.

-To help you accelerate this journey, announcing the Microsoft Cloud for Manufacturing, available for public preview by the end of June.
+To help you accelerate this journey, announcing the Microsoft Cloud for Manufacturing, available for public preview by the end of the year.

 By aligning cloud services to industry-specific requirements, we give customers a starting point in the cloud that easily integrates into their existing operations.
 Microsoft Industry Clouds provide an on-ramp to the broader portfolio of Microsoft cloud services because they enable customers to begin with the areas where the need for technology or business transformation is most urgent.
 Our mission is to support the customer journey for each industry, delivering an integrated customer experience across the varied offerings of the Microsoft Cloud.